Union of Democratic Labs

 What is the UDL?

-The Union of Democratic Laboratories (UDL) is a newly founded scientific society and advocacy group that fights for the bottom-up expansion of radical democracy in the everyday practice of social science.
+The Union of Democratic Laboratories (UDL) is a scientific society and advocacy group that fights for the bottom-up expansion of radical democracy in the everyday practice of social science.
 We believe that fighting for an equitable world requires doing equitable science.

 Our central goal is to establish standards for fair, humane, and accountable practices governing how laboratories are run and how workers in scientific workplaces are treated, then advocate for those practices to be widely adopted.